aaronjasso/My-Femap-Scripts/README.md

 | Automatically generate properties based on existing layup definitions.

 [Old Style Mesh Points on Surface](https://github.com/aaronjasso/Femap-Old-Style-Mesh-Points-on-Surface)
-| The Mesh Point Editor in Femap 12 is difficult to use, so don't use it!
-A recreation of the Mesh Points on Surface dialog box that was removed in Femap 12.
+| A recreation of the simple and intuative Mesh Points on Surface dialog box that was removed in Femap 12.

 [Viewpoint](https://github.com/aaronjasso/Femap-Vewpoint)
 | Get basic view orientation data and save it so you can return to the exact same orientation later.